Bath & Body Works (NYSE:BBWI) Releases Q2 2022 Earnings Guidance

 Bath & Body Works (NYSE:BBWI – Get Rating) issued an update on its second quarter 2022 earnings guidance on Wednesday morning.
 The company provided earnings per share (EPS) guidance of $0.60-$0.65 for the period, compared to the consensus estimate of $0.64.
 The company issued revenue guidance of -.Bath & Body Works also updated its FY 2022 guidance to $3.80-$4.15 EPS.

-Bath & Body Works (NYSE:BBWI – Get Rating) last posted its quarterly earnings results on Wednesday, May 18th.
-The company reported $0.64 EPS for the quarter, beating the consensus estimate of $0.53 by $0.11.
-Bath & Body Works had a net margin of 15.41% and a negative return on equity of 83.19%.
-On average, research analysts predict that Bath & Body Works will post 3.9 EPS for the current fiscal year.
+Bath & Body Works (NYSE:BBWI – Get Rating) last announced its quarterly earnings data on Wednesday, May 18th.
+The company reported $0.64 earnings per share for the quarter, beating the consensus estimate of $0.53 by $0.11.
+Bath & Body Works had a negative return on equity of 83.19% and a net margin of 15.41%.
+As a group, equities analysts anticipate that Bath & Body Works will post 4.01 EPS for the current fiscal year.

+Several brokerages have recently issued reports on BBWI.
+Zacks Investment Research lowered Bath & Body Works from a hold rating to a sell rating in a research note on Wednesday, May 25th.
+Wells Fargo & Company decreased their price target on Bath & Body Works from $85.00 to $70.00 and set an overweight rating on the stock in a research note on Tuesday, April 5th.
+Citigroup reduced their price objective on Bath & Body Works from $87.00 to $54.00 and set a buy rating on the stock in a research report on Monday, May 23rd.
+Robert W. Baird reduced their price objective on Bath & Body Works from $75.00 to $65.00 and set an outperform rating on the stock in a research report on Thursday, May 19th.
+Finally, Cowen reduced their price objective on Bath & Body Works from $82.00 to $60.00 and set an outperform rating on the stock in a research report on Friday, May 20th.
+One investment analyst has rated the stock with a sell rating, two have given a hold rating and seventeen have issued a buy rating to the stock.
+According to MarketBeat, the stock has an average rating of Buy and an average target price of $66.20.

 Bath & Body Works Company Profile (Get Rating)